 Mr. Taylor has been recognized nationally for his leadership in servicing teens in Michigan.
 He is a member of the Consensus for Change Think Tank, comprised of legislative, educational and business leaders from around the state.
 He regularly presents at regional and national conferences.
 He hosts various professional groups comprised of teachers, administrators and regional consultants about new educational innovations.

 Mr. Taylor has actively served as member of the State Executive Board Committee for the Michigan Association of State and Federal Program Specialists since 2004.
 He has also chaired the District Vision Committee responsible for district strategic planning.

-Beth Baker currently serves as the Co-founder and Executive Director of WAY, Widening Advancements for Youth.
+Beth Baker is a board member at WAY, Widening Advancements for Youth.
 She provides leadership in the development of strategic partnerships and education opportunities leading to a high school diploma.
 Beth presents internationally and with the WAY team is currently developing a high school for underserved youth in Mexico.

 Beth served as an Education/School Reform Consultant for Wayne County RESA, providing leadership and technical assistance for 34 school districts and 350,000 students.
 She developed and implemented professional learning communities and grant opportunities for Models of Proficiencies and Standards Focused Project Based Learning and Assessment.

 Baker provided leadership and assistance in the development of Michigan's pilot cyber school.
 She also served as a leader in the development of the New Tech High School Network in Michigan.
 Beth develops structures, strategies, and skills to effect organizational efforts resulting in healthy learning communities for young people and adults.

 Michelle Sarkody has been with WAY Program since 2010.
 She is currently serving as the Director of Compliance and Accountability for WAY Program.